Banata

 } catch (err) {

-// Log but still return 200 to prevent retries for processing errors
+// Log the error but still return 200 to prevent unnecessary retries

 console.error(`Error processing ${event.event}:`, err);